sesamyab/capsule/packages/capsule-client/README.md

 | `'session'` | sessionStorage    | Lost when tab closes     | Balance security/UX  |
 | `'persist'` | IndexedDB         | Survives browser restart | Best offline support |

-Note: DEKs are stored **encrypted** with the user's public key.
+Note: Content keys are stored **encrypted** with the user's public key.
 They must be unwrapped using the private key (which never leaves the browser's secure crypto subsystem).

 ## Security Model